 The Infield Concourse is an extension of Terminal 3 to handle higher airline traffic and demand for gates.
-The Infield Terminal has 10 bridged gates and approximately 20,204 square metres of total floor area, and passengers are bussed to and from Terminal 3.
-The GTAA has temporarily closed operating access to the Infield Concourse.
+The Infield Terminal has 11 bridged gates and more than 20,000 square metres of total floor area, and passengers are bussed to and from Terminal 3.